fardinkamal62/diu_transport_app/README.md

 # DIU Transport App

-This is the repository for the DIU Transport App.
+This is the repository for the Dhaka International University Transport App.
 It is a mobile application that provides information about the transportation services available and location of the vehicles in real-time.

 ## Technologies